Cricut Tips for beginners

 If you are not cutting a large project, you will see that your cutting starts in the top left corner of your mat.
 Spreading the cutting area around your mat will ensure that the entire surface of your mat gets utilized.
 This should make your mat last longer since you are using the entire surface.

 To move your cutting area on your mat, after you select “make it”.
 Simply click on your object and drag it to another spot on the mat.
 When you have it in the desired position, let go of your mouse.
-If you like the position continue with cutting
+If you like the position continue cutting

-Using heat resistant tape
+Using heat-resistant tape

 Heat-resistant tape is an amazing product that holds your HTV in place when using your heat press.
 The tape does not leave any residue on your base material.
 It keeps your design in the perfect position, which is awesome when layering colours.